-As mentioned, we can control the TPC pose of the robot arm to move in the 3D Cartesian space linearly using the UR\_RTDE package.
-To ensure that the CBP remains constant during rotation actions, we need to get the correct TCP pose.
+As previously mentioned, the robot arm's TCP pose can be precisely regulated in 3D Cartesian space using the UR\_RTDE package.
+To ensure a consistent CBP during rotational maneuvers, it is imperative to determine the precise TCP pose.

-As designed, the angle would only change in one dimension during each rotation action.
-Assuming the rotation action is a rotation of $\Delta\gamma$ degrees around the X-axis, since the rotation sequences is following the roll-pitch-yaw (R-P-Y) angles.
-Then the TCP $P_{new}$ could be calculated as:
+Per the design, the angle alters exclusively in one dimension throughout each rotation action.
+Presuming the rotation action involves a rotation of $\Delta\gamma$ degrees about the X-axis, given that the rotation sequence adheres to roll-pitch-yaw (R-P-Y) angles, the TCP $P_{new}$ can be computed as follows:

-where $\gamma,\beta,\alpha$ are the R-P-Y angles and the $P_{old}$ is the original TCP, which they could all easily get from the UR\_RTDE. $C_x, S_x$ are abbreviations for $Cos x, Sin x$, and so are the other similar symbols.
-The $z_{peg}$ is the Z-axis coordinates of the CBP in the end-effector coordinate system.
+Wherein, $\gamma,\beta,\alpha$ represent the R-P-Y angles, and $P_{old}$ denotes the initial TCP, all of which can be readily obtained from the UR\_RTDE. $C_x, S_x$ serve as abbreviations for $cos(x), sin(x)$ and analogous symbols hold for the other variables. $z_{peg}$ signifies the Z-axis coordinates of the CBP within the end-effector coordinate system.

-The translation actions are also referenced to the peg coordinate system, and it could be easily implemented through forward kinematics.
+Translation actions, likewise, are in reference to the peg coordinate system and can be effortlessly executed through forward kinematics.

-The core of our control strategy is to avoid violent contact and collisions.
-Therefore, we installed an F/T sensor between the last wrist of the robot arm and the end-effector; through it, we can monitor the feedback force and torque of contact during each action.
-Meanwhile, we established a three-layer cushioning structure (TCS) to handle different contact situations.
+At the heart of our control strategy lies the prevention of forceful contact and collisions.
+Consequently, we incorporated an F/T sensor between the robot arm's final wrist and the end-effector, enabling us to monitor the feedback force and torque of contact throughout each action.
+Simultaneously, we devised a tri-layer cushioning structure (TCS) to address various contact scenarios.